sg-dev/sg-website/content/team/Georges_Andres/index.md

 bg_tiled: true
 ---
 ## Interests
-My current research topics are centered around structural balance theory and opinion formation in social systems.
-During my Master's in physics at the ETHZ I encountered the study of complex systems via network representations and agent based models.
-The fascination for this line of research lead me to pursue a PhD at the Chair of Systems Design.
+My work explores the dynamics of complex systems, focusing on how structural and temporal patterns shape interactions within them.
+By leveraging advanced models like hypergraphs, temporal networks, and zero-inflated frameworks, I aim to uncover the hidden mechanisms behind sparsity, critical transitions, and polyadic interactions in real-world systems.

+Prior to completing my PhD at the Chair of Systems design in 2024, I received a Master's degree in Physics from ETH Zurich.